denoland/docs/deploy/api/rest/organizations.md

 # Organizations

 Organizations are a container for projects, domains, and KV databases.
-API access tokens are scoped to access resources within an organization.
+New organizations can be created in the
+[Deno Deploy dashboard](https://dash.deno.com).
+The access tokens created for your account may make changes to any of the organizations to which you have access.

 ## Get organization details

 <OpenApiEndpoint path="/organizations/{organizationId}" method="get">
   Get meta information about your organization, passing in your unique ID as a path parameter.
 </OpenApiEndpoint>